perdian/devlauncher/README.md

 ### de.perdian.apps.devlauncher.impl.webapps.SimpleWebappListener

-As seen in the first example, the ´SimpleWebappListener` makes the content of a directory available within a web application.
+As seen in the first example, the `SimpleWebappListener` makes the content of a directory available within a web application.

 ### de.perdian.apps.devlauncher.impl.webapps.ExtendedWebappListener